j-hc/Reddit_ChatBot_Python/README.md

 Instances of Frames ("resp" object of the events)
 ------------------

-You access stuff like this with dot operator:
+You access stuff like this with the dot operator:

     message = resp.message
     nickname = resp.user.name